Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane: Introduction and Main results

 The structure of this article is as follows.
-In section \ref{sec:SW}, we obtain Seiberg-Witten curve from 5-brane web with O5-plane; In section \ref{sec:Top}, we review topological vertex formalism for 5-brane web with O5-plane and compute partition function for 5d $\mathcal{N}=1$ $Sp(N)$ gauge theory with $N_f ( \leq 2N + 3)$ flavors by cut-reflect-join techniques; In section \ref{sec:4}, we rewrite partition function as profile function of random partition and obtain 5d Seiberg-Witten curve by taking thermodynamic limit; In section \ref{sec:concl}, we conclude the main results of this paper and give some perspective for future study.
-In Appendix \ref{app:SW}, we describe explicit expressions for the Seiberg-Witten curves; In Appendix \ref{App:SWwwoO5}, we compare SW prepotentials for $SU(2)=Sp(1)$ gauge theory with O5-plane and without O5-plane; In Appendix \ref{app:param}, we discuss the parametrization of the 5-brane web diagram for 5d $Sp(N)$ gauge theory with $N_f$ flavors.
-Especially, In Appendix \ref{app:Kahler}, we discuss the derivation of the parametrization and reproduce the relation between $a_I$ and $m_I$; In Appendix \ref{app:Sduality}, we place importance on parametrization of the pure $Sp(1)$ gauge theory and discuss the transformation of the parameters induced by $S$-duality; In Appendix \ref{app:IMS}, we obtain IMS prepotential from the tropical limit; In Appendix \ref{app:proofkey}, we give the proof of the key identity expressing $R_{\boldsymbol{\lambda} \boldsymbol{\mu}}$ in terms of profile functions.
+In section \ref{sec:SW}, we obtain Seiberg-Witten curve from 5-brane web with $O5$-plane; In section \ref{sec:Top}, we review topological vertex formalism for 5-brane web with $O5$-plane and compute partition function for 5d $\mathcal{N}=1$ $Sp(N)$ gauge theory with $N_f ( \leq 2N + 3)$ flavors by cut-reflect-join techniques; In section \ref{sec:4}, we rewrite partition function as profile function of random partition and obtain 5d Seiberg-Witten curve by taking thermodynamic limit; In section \ref{sec:concl}, we conclude the main results of this paper and give some perspective for future study.
+In Appendix \ref{app:SW}, we describe explicit expressions for the Seiberg-Witten curves; In Appendix \ref{App:SWwwoO5}, we compare Seiberg-Witten prepotentials for $SU(2)=Sp(1)$ gauge theory with $O5$-plane and without $O5$-plane; In Appendix \ref{app:param}, we discuss the parametrization of the 5-brane web diagram for 5d $Sp(N)$ gauge theory with $N_f$ flavors.
+Especially, In Appendix \ref{app:Kahler}, we discuss the derivation of the parametrization and reproduce the relation between $a_I$ and $m_I$; In Appendix \ref{app:Sduality}, we place importance on parametrization of the pure $Sp(1)$ gauge theory and discuss the transformation of the parameters induced by $S$-duality; In Appendix \ref{app:IMS}, we obtain IMS prepotential from the tropical limit; In Appendix \ref{app:proofkey}, we give the proof of the key identity expressing $R_{\boldsymbol{\lambda} \boldsymbol{\mu}}$ in terms of profile functions; In Appendix \ref{app:X0}, we show that if $\sum_{\boldsymbol{\lambda} } C_{ \boldsymbol{\mu} \varnothing \boldsymbol{\lambda} } X_{\boldsymbol{\lambda}} = 0$ is satisfied for arbitrary $\boldsymbol{\mu}$, then $X_{\boldsymbol{\lambda}}$ vanishes for all Young diagram $\boldsymbol{\lambda}$.